 (iv) if the amount so apportioned is 80 per cent or more of the net annual value, the hereditament shall be shown in the NAV list as used solely for the purposes of a prescribed recreation.

+(2AA) Where the hereditament is a registered community amateur sports club—

+(a) it shall be shown in the NAV list as such;

+(b) if the whole of the hereditament is used solely for qualifying purposes it shall be shown in the NAV list as so used;

+(c) if only one or more than one part (but not the whole) of the hereditament is so used, the net annual value of the hereditament shall be apportioned by the Commissioner or the district valuer between the part or parts of the hereditament used solely for qualifying purposes and the remainder of the hereditament and the apportionment shall be shown in the NAV list.

-(2B) References in paragraph (2A)(b) to the hereditament shall not include any part of the hereditament which is used for the purposes of a private dwelling.
+(2B) References in paragraphs (2A)(b) and (2AA) to the hereditament shall not include any part of the hereditament which is used for the purposes of a private dwelling.